yyyanghj/otto/README.md

 # Otto
-Otto help you to manage your Chrome extensions easily.
+A Chrome extension to manage extensions more convenient.

 ![screenshot](./res/screenshot.jpg)